 ‘One good turn deserves another’ is a well-known Dutch saying.
 When you know you are getting something from another person, you are more likely to give them something in return.
 Conversely, of course, this also applies!
 When you treat your employees well, they will perform their jobs well.
 Are you buying a birthday gift for a distant uncle or aunt?
 Then they will do the same for you when you turn another year older.

 As an entrepreneur, you can apply this phenomenon well to all your online platforms.
+But how?
 Offer something free and/or valuable to visitors to your site or social media account.
 This will make them more likely to take action and buy something from you!

 - Offer valuable content, such as an e-book or an exclusive PDF file.